Inactive Hazardous Sites Quick Links

-Legislation in 2007 (SB1492) established a program to address pre-regulatory landfills that closed prior to January 1, 1983 when waste disposal permitting regulations commenced.
-This legislation adds new provisions to the Inactive Hazardous Sites Response Act for addressing these landfills.
-This new program will be implemented by the Pre-Regulatory Landfill Unit within the Inactive Hazardous Sites Branch.
+A program is established under North Carolina law to address pre-regulatory landfills that closed prior to January 1, 1983 when waste disposal permitting regulations commenced.
+This program is implemented by the Pre-Regulatory Landfill Unit within the Inactive Hazardous Sites Branch.

-The tax took effect July 1, 2008.
-Some of the initial proceeds will go toward reimbursing certain landfill permit applicants for application costs.
-The remaining revenue comes to the Branch to address the pre-regulatory landfills.
-The Pre-Regulatory Landfill Unit has dedicated staff to oversee contractors conducting the work.
+The Pre-Regulatory Landfill Unit has dedicated staff to oversee firms under contract to conduct the work.
 A unit of local government may voluntarily undertake assessment of the site and remedial action of imminent hazards and get reimbursed if the work is pre-approved by the Unit and complies with the requirements of G.S.
 130A-310.6 (f).

 General questions regarding the Pre-Regulatory Landfill program should be directed to Cheryl Marks at 919-707-8333 or at firstname.lastname@example.org.